Caden64/pqxdh/README.md

 - [x] Bob's curve identity key IK
 - [x] Bob's signed curve prekey key spk (Does not need an identifier because there is only one key)
 - [x] Bob's signature on the curve prekey SIG(IKSPK)
-- [ ] Bob's signed last-resort pqkem prekey (Does not need other pqkem keys because there is only one key)
+- [x] Bob's signed last-resort pqkem prekey (Does not need other pqkem keys because there is only one key)
-- [ ] Bob's Signature on the pqkem prekey
+- [x] Bob's Signature on the pqkem prekey
-- [ ] Bob's Onetime curve prekey
+- [x] Bob's Onetime curve prekey
-- [ ] Save Prekey Bundle
+- [ ] Use Prekey Bundle

 ## Receive PreKey Bundle (Alice)